How I battled my issues with body image

 More advice on building your self-esteem

-For more tips and advice on how to build your self-esteem, check out our Looking After Yourself guide.
+For more tips and advice on how to build your self-esteem, check out our guide on looking after yourself.